| Last updated

 The World War II drama from HBO first came to our screens in 2001, drawing in millions of viewers and winning a number of prestigious awards.

-Each miniseries focuses on a different section of the US armed forces during the second world war.
-They're based on the books by Donald L Millner, which contain true accounts from the service men of the Easy Company of the US Army, 101st Airborne Division.
+Yes.
+Band of Brothers is based on true stories from World War II.
+Each miniseries focuses on a different section of the US armed forces during World War II.
+They're based on the books by Donald L Millner, which contain true accounts from the service men of the Easy Company of the US Army 101st Airborne Division.